Meghan Markle Befriended Princess Charlotte And Prince George With This Special Talent, Per The ‘Daily Mail’

 Meghan Markle used one of her special talents to win over Princess Charlotte and Prince George.
-The two little royals are just 3- and 5-years old, but their approval would certainly make things much easier for the Duchess as she navigates her way as a new member of the royal family.
-Plus, Kate Middleton has reportedly been very supportive of Meghan, so it would only be natural that she would want to impress her kids too.
+The two little royals are just 3- and 5-years old but their approval would certainly make things much easier for the Duchess as she navigates her way as a new member of the royal family.
+Plus Kate Middleton has reportedly been very supportive of Meghan, so it would only be natural that she would want to impress her kids too.

 So Meghan did what she does best, which is to cook.
 A royal insider said that “An avid cook, Meghan often pops around to visit with the Kate and the kids dropping off treats.”
 And it seems to have worked.

 The Duchess used to have a lifestyle and food blog called “The Tig,” which is now defunct.
-However, plenty of people like Bustle, Pure Wow, and Cooking Lightgot Meghan’s recipes off the site before it was deleted.
+However, plenty of people like Bustle, Pure Wow, and Cooking Light got Meghan’s recipes off the site before it was deleted.
 Some of her amazing recipes included desserts like a gluten-free Apple Rose Tart or a Ginger Berry Crumble.
-She definitely knows how to elevate regular fruits with additional recipes like Poached Pear In Spiced Orange Juice and Chocolate Petite Gateaux, which is a fancy term for tiny chocolate cakes.
+She definitely knows how to elevate regular fruits with additional recipes like Poached Pear In Spiced Orange Juice and Chocolate Petite Gateaux, a fancy term for tiny chocolate cakes.

-And that’s just a small sampling of Meghan’s favorite recipes.
+That’s just a small sampling of Meghan’s favorite recipes.
 It’s not too surprising now to hear that the little royals are totally happy to see the Duchess whenever she drops by.

 Clever trick Meghan Markle used to win over Prince George and Princess Charlotte https://t.co/Wa63IkiJJE pic.twitter.com/i03zOfmL8s